csdms/babelizer/README.rst

     summary = ""

 You can generate *babel.toml* files using the *babelize generate* command.
-For example, the above *babel.toml* was generated with,
+For example, the above *babel.toml* was generated with:

 .. code:: bash